 - Publish your posts in a timely, relevant manner

-To help you with sharing customer reviews on social media, we gathered a list of tools you can use that will transform your best online reviews into powerful social posts.
+To help you with sharing customer’s social media reviews, we gathered a list of tools you can use that will transform your best online reviews into powerful social posts.

 1. ReviewTrackers: Monitor and Find Reviews Worth Sharing